marcello3d/node-stylish/Readme.md

         }
     }))

+By default, stylish watches files (and dependencies) for changes.
+You can add a callback to learn when a file changes:

+    app.use(stylish({
+        src:__dirname + '/public',
+        compress: true,
+        watchCallback: function(filename) {
+            // do something clever, like tell the client to reload css }
+    }))

-For production use, turn caching on:
+For production use, turn caching on (this caches the computed css in memory and disables file watching):

     app.use(stylish({
         src:__dirname + '/public',